 But there are ways to save money when dining at Disney outside the Dining Plan.
 For many families and individuals, Disney Dining Plans actually cost more than dining out of pocket.
 The secret is knowing where to go for your meals; and as always, we’ve done the legwork for you.

 Today I’m breaking down the EPCOT restaurants offering the best value.
 And by value, I’m talking about where to go to get the most for your hard-earned dough!

 Note: I’m not including any of the EPCOT festival booths since they’re seasonal.

 Sunshine Season is a quick-service, cafeteria-style restaurant on the first floor of The Land pavilion where the fruits and veggies served here are actually grown in the Living with the Land greenhouses!
 Instead of farm to table, it’s attraction to table?
 Does that work?

 Anyway, back in normal times, Sunshine Seasons offered various stations serving up their own distinct menus.
 But for the time being, mobile order only is encouraged.
-Still, guests can enjoy items like oak-grilled salmon for $12.99, rotisserie chicken for $12.99, a Mediterranean Flatbread for $11.49, and a kids (or adult?) meal of macaroni and cheese for $6.69.
+Still, guests can enjoy items like oak-grilled salmon for $12.99, rotisserie chicken for $12.29, a Pepperoni Flatbread for $10.99, and a kids (or adult?) meal of macaroni and cheese for $6.69.